-Related companies in these financial statements include the members of the company's group of companies.
+Related companies in these financial statements include the members of the group.

 There are transactions and arrangements between the reporting entity and members of the group and the effects of these on the basis determined between the parties are reflected in these financial statements.
 The intercompany balances are unsecured without fixed repayment terms and interest unless stated otherwise.
 For any non-current balances and financial guarantees no interest or charge is imposed unless stated otherwise.